greed2411/name_acronym/README.md

 # name acronyms

+> "If I'm gonna tell a real story, I'm gonna start with my name." - Kendrick Lamar

+Find your destiny 🔮 in computer science🖥️📚 just by looking at the acronyms present in your name!

 are you curious to know what kind of Computer Science & IT acronyms are present in your name? are you curious to know what kind of file extension acronyms are present in your name?

 Lame, but I did the job of finding what all are present for my name.
 Actually works on any string tho.